-The UHS Women's Health Clinic offers affordable, confidential annual wellness exams.
-Annual wellness exams are an important part of your sexual health.
+The Women's Health Clinic offers affordable, confidential annual wellness exams.
+Annual wellness exams are an important part of your health.
 You should begin having annual wellness exams once you turn 18 or start having oral, vaginal, or anal sex, whichever happens first.
 This guide will help you know what to expect at your visit.

 The purpose of an annual exam is to: